COVID-19 relief fund through the CARES Act

 Please note that once the steps above are completed, the amount of the Base Emergency Grant will be provided irrespective of any outstanding account balance with the College.
 Funds will be delivered via the normal college refund process for students, via Nelnet Direct Deposit.

-Higher Education Emergency Relief Fund (HEERF) student reporting
+Higher Education Emergency Relief Fund (HEERF) student & institutional reporting (combined)

 - Initial funding notification dated 5/24/2020